-Following conclusion of the nomination submission and designation process, NIFA must prepare lists and/or map(s) that include all certified shortage situations.
+Following conclusion of the nomination submission and designation process, NIFA will prepare lists and/or map(s) that include all certified shortage situations for the current program year.
 This will require specification of a physical location representing the center of the service area (for a geographic shortage), or the location of the main office or work address for a public practice and/or specialty practice shortage.
 For example, if the State seeks to certify a tri-county area as a food animal veterinary service (e.g., Type I) shortage situation, a road intersection approximating the center of the tricounty area would constitute a satisfactory physical location for NIFA's listing and mapping purposes.
 By contrast, if the State is identifying "veterinary diagnostician", a Type III nomination, as a shortage situation, then the nominator would complete this field by filling in the address of the location where the diagnostician would work (e.g., State animal disease diagnostic laboratory).

-3. Type I Shortage-80 Percent or Greater Private Practice Food Supply Veterinary Medicine situation must entail at least an 80 percent time commitment to private practice food supply veterinary medicine.
+3. Type I Shortage-80 Percent or Greater Private Practice Food Supply Veterinary Medicine

+SAHOs identifying this shortage type must check one or more boxes indicating which specie(s) constitute the veterinary shortage situation.
+The Type I shortage situation must entail at least an 80 percent time commitment to private practice food supply veterinary medicine.
 The nominator will specify the minimum percent time (between 80 and 100 percent) a veterinarian must commit in order to satisfactorily fill the specific nominated situation.
 The shortage situation may be located anywhere (rural or non-rural) so long as the veterinary service shortages to be mitigated are consistent with the definition of "practice of food supply veterinary medicine."
 The minimum 80 percent time commitment is, in part, recognition of the fact that occasionally food animal veterinary practitioners are expected to meet the needs of other veterinary service sectors such as clientele owning companion and exotic animals.
 Type I nominations are intended to address those shortage situations where the nominator believes a veterinarian can operate profitably committing between 80 and 100 percent time to food animal medicine activities in the designated shortage area, given the client base and other socioeconomic factors impacting viability of veterinary practices in the area.
 This generally corresponds to a shortage area where clients can reasonably be expected to pay for professional veterinary services and where food animal populations are sufficiently dense to support a (or another) veterinarian.
 The personal residence of the veterinarian (VMLRP awardee) and the address of veterinary practice employing the veterinarian may or may not fall within the geographic bounds of the designated shortage area.